wjhou/ICon/README.md

 ## Stage 1: Lesion Extraction
 ### Stage 1.1 Training Zoomer
-There are two parameters required to run the code of the Zoomer:
+Two parameters are required to run the code of the Zoomer:
 - debug: whether debugging the code (0 for debugging and 1 for running)
 - date: date of running the code
 ```